stephenquan/AppStudioMasterClass/SQLViewerDemo/README.md

 ## 7. SqlQueryModel

-SqlQueryModel abd SqkTabkeNidek are read-only data models for SQL result sets.
+SqlQueryModel and SqlTableModel are read-only data models for SQL result sets.
 The following demonstrates how you can populate a TableView using a SqlQueryModel.

 ```qml
 import QtQuick 2.8